Updated: Jan 23

 Our physical and mental health are deeply interlinked, so why not improve both at the same time?
 Research consistently shows that regular outdoor exercise improves our mental health and reduces the effects of stress whilst more sedentary lifestyle choices have the opposite effect!

 Whether we are at home working from the kitchen table or in the office we generally spend an awful lot of time sitting down.
-Try to build in some quick 5 min exercise snacks throughout the day, use a standing desk (ironing boards work perfectly well for this), or for the most committed amongst us consider a lunch time gym session.
+Try to build in a 5 minute walk, movement breaks throughout the day, use a standing desk (ironing boards work perfectly well for this), or for the most committed amongst us consider a lunch time gym session.
 If you are working from home - build in a 10 minute walk where you would have commuted.

 You don’t need to start extreme challenges, marathons or take up a new sports!
 Research suggests that 30 minutes of exercise a day for five days a week is enough to reap many of the positive benefits.
 Trust us!
 Even though it can feel unproductive at first, your concentration and stress levels will thank us for it!